-Roof TrussesA truss is a triangular shaped structure made of dimensional lumber designed to withstand anticipated loads at your building site.
+Roof TrussesA roof truss is a triangular shaped two-force member structure made of dimensional lumber designed to withstand anticipated loads at your building site.

 Loading, like snow load, wind, loft, ceiling, or attic loads are all considerations when a truss is designed.
 The top cord is sized taking snow load into consideration.
 The bottom cord is where loft, ceiling, and attic loads are factored in.

 Large loads on either cord (top or bottom) can impact the size of the dimensioned lumber used, not only on the large load side, but on the other side as well.